The Bankrate promise

 - Expenses associated with moving your items to storage

-- Fuel expenses for having to have a further commute to work
+- Fuel expenses for extending your work commute

 - Parking fees if you move to a temporary residence that requires it

 - Laundry expenses since you don’t have access to your washer or dryer

 - Pet boarding fees if you have to use pet boarding while you await repairs.

-Every insurance company offers slightly different coverages, so check with your insurance provider to see which items they cover under your loss of use policy and if there are any limitations when filing a claim.
-Check for things like the maximum benefit amount for temporary living expenses, which would help you plan where the best place for you and your family to go to.
+Every insurance company offers slightly different coverages, so check with your insurance provider to see which items they cover under your loss of use policy.
+You should also find out if there are any limitations.
+Check for things like the maximum benefit amount for temporary living expenses, which would help you find an affordable hotel to stay at.

 Most insurance companies provide loss of use coverage at 10%-30% of your dwelling’s insured value.
 So, if your dwelling coverage (or coverage A) is at $300,000, then your loss of use benefits cap between $30,000 and $90,000.
 However, a few insurers may have unlimited loss of use coverage limits, so check your policy declarations page to see how your insurance applies.